osg-htc/technology/docs/software/requesting-tokens.md

 ### Reloading an OIDC profile

 !!! note
-    Required if you log out of the running machine
+    Required if you log out of the running machine.
+You must have an existing [registered profile](#registering-an-oidc-profile_1).

 1. Reload profile:

         :::console
         oidc-add <CLIENT PROFILE>

+    1. If you do not already have a running 'oidc-agent', start one:

+            :::console
+            eval 'oidc-agent'

 1. Enter password used to encrypt your `<CLIENT PROFILE>` created during profile registration.